-Behavioral Consequences Quick Guide The grid below explains the general consequences for most behavioral violations in accordance with the Southern Cayuga CSD Code of Conduct.
+The grid below explains the general consequences for most behavioral violations in accordance with the Southern Cayuga CSD Code of Conduct.
 This is not a complete list.
 A complete list can be found on the following pages.
 All offenses may be interpreted by the building principal on a case-by-case basis.

-Violation 1 st Offense g pages.
-All offenses may be interpreted 2 nd Offense 3+ Offense Tardy to class (Rsp) Warning Warning Lunch detention to ISS Truant from class (Rsp) Lunch detention or after school detention parent notification 1-2 days ISS, parent conference, parent notification 3-5 days ISS Truant from school (Rsp) 1 day ISS, parent notification 2 days ISS, parent conference 3-5 days ISS, family court action Leaving School w/out permission (Rsp) 1 day ISS, parent notification 3 days ISS, parent conference ISS to Suspension out of school (up to 5-days), parent conference Dress Code (Rsp & Rpt) Change attire & warning Change of attire, & lunch or after school detention, parent notification Change of attire, ISS, parent conference Insubordinate Conduct (Rsp & Rpt) Lunch detention or after school detention parent notification Multiple lunch detentions or after school detentions parent notification ISS to Suspension out of school (up to 5-days), parent conference Cheating or Plagiarism (Rsp & Rpt) Lunch detention or after school detention parent notification ISS, parent conference Suspension out of school (up to 5-days), parent conference Obscenity and/ or profanity (K & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to Suspension out of school (up to 5-days), parent conference Incite a fight (K, S & Rpt) ISS, parent notification Multiple days of ISS, parent notification Suspension out of school (up to 5-days), parent conf Fighting (K, S & Rpt) 3-day Suspension from school, parent conference 5-day Suspension from school, parent conference 5-day Suspension from school, parent conference, possible Superintendent's hearing Disruptive Conduct (K, S & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to Suspension out of school (up to 5-days), parent conference Use of cell phone during the school day (Rpt) Warning, phone is collected and returned at the end of the day.
+Violation 1st Offense 2nd Offense 3+ Offense Tardy to class (Rsp) Warning Warning Lunch detention to ISS Truant from class (Rsp) Lunch detention or after school detention parent notification 1-2 days ISS, parent conference, parent notification 3-5 days ISS Truant from school (Rsp) 1 day ISS, parent notification 2 days ISS, parent conference 3-5 days ISS, family court action Leaving School w/out permission (Rsp) 1 day ISS, parent notification 3 days ISS, parent conference ISS to Suspension out of school (up to 5-days), parent conference Dress Code (Rsp & Rpt) Change attire & warning Change of attire, & lunch or after school detention, parent notification Change of attire, ISS, parent conference Insubordinate Conduct (Rsp & Rpt) Lunch detention or after school detention parent notification Multiple lunch detentions or after school detentions parent notification ISS to Suspension out of school (up to 5-days), parent conference Cheating or Plagiarism (Rsp & Rpt) Lunch detention or after school detention parent notification ISS, parent conference Suspension out of school (up to 5-days), parent conference Obscenity and/ or profanity (K & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to Suspension out of school (up to 5-days), parent conference Incite a fight (K, S & Rpt) ISS, parent notification Multiple days of ISS, parent notification Suspension out of school (up to 5-days), parent conf Fighting (K, S & Rpt) 3-day Suspension from school, parent conference 5-day Suspension from school, parent conference 5-day Suspension from school, parent conference, possible Superintendent's hearing Disruptive Conduct (K, S & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to Suspension out of school (up to 5-days), parent conference Use of cell phone during the school day (Rpt) Warning, phone is collected and returned at the end of the day.
 Warning, phone is collected and returned to the parent at the end of the day.
 Phone is collected and may or may not be returned to the parent at the end of the day.
-ISS to OSS Forgery (Rsp & Rpt) Multiple lunch detentions or after school detentions parent notification ISS, parent conference Suspension from school (up to 5-days), parent conference Cafeteria misconduct (Rsp & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to permanent suspension from the cafeteria, parent conference Harassment (Rsp & Rpt) Multiple lunch detentions or after school detentions parent notification ISS, parent conference Suspension from school (up to 5-days), parent conference Violation 1+ Offense Directing verbal abuse or obscenities against a staff member (K, S & Rpt) Stealing or Vandalism (K, S & Rpt) (Possible police notification, return or re- imbursement for item) Suspension from school (up to 5-days), possible Superintendent's hearing, parent conference Consequences ranging from detention to suspension out of school, possible Superintendent's hearing, parent conference
+ISS to OSS Forgery (Rsp & Rpt) Multiple lunch detentions or after school detentions parent notification ISS, parent conference Suspension from school (up to 5-days), parent conference Cafeteria misconduct (Rsp & Rpt) Lunch detention or after school detention parent notification ISS, parent notification ISS to permanent suspension from the cafeteria, parent conference Harassment (Rsp & Rpt) Multiple lunch detentions or after school detentions parent notification ISS, parent conference Suspension from school (up to 5-days), parent conference Violation 1+ Offense Directing verbal abuse or obscenities against a staff member (K, S & Rpt) Suspension from school (up to 5-days), possible Superintendent's hearing, parent conference Consequences ranging from detention to suspension out Stealing or Vandalism (K, S &amp; Rpt) (Possible police notification, return or re- imbursement for item) of school, possible Superintendent's hearing, parent conference